 How to establish physical boundaries

-Establishing physical boundaries begins by identifying where boundaries need to be set.
+Establishing this type of boundary begins by identifying where boundaries need to be set.

 Some boundaries are established instinctively while others are consciously set because the need arises.